- Medicines

 What is Abatacept?

-Abatacept, a biologic medication, is designed to inhibit the activity of T-cells, a type of white blood cell involved in the autoimmune response.
-Abatacept is primarily used to treat autoimmune conditions like rheumatoid arthritis, juvenile idiopathic arthritis, and psoriatic arthritis.
-By modulating the immune response, abatacept helps to reduce inflammation, pain, and joint damage associated with these conditions.
+Abatacept is a biologic (immunomodulatory) medication designed to inhibit T-cell activation-a key process involved in autoimmune inflammation.
+It is primarily used in the management of autoimmune conditions such as rheumatoid arthritis, juvenile idiopathic arthritis, and psoriatic arthritis.
+By modulating the immune response, Abatacept helps reduce inflammation, pain, and joint damage associated with these diseases.

 Uses